popdemtech/smartsite/walkthrough.md

 ---

 ## Initialize the repository
-Time to create the first files of the web application.
+It's time to create the first files of the web application.

 ### Initialize
 The `npm init` command will start a setup wizard for the Node application.
-Ensure the terminal's current working directory is the application directory, and run `npm init`.
+In Terminal, navigate to the application directory, and run `npm init`.

 <div class="filename">command line</div>